wayofthebadger/sre-goodness/README.md

 This is my repo for the SRE funtimes test

+Running from Command line
+Pre requesits
+Export the required variables to your environment:
+$ export Symbol=MSFT
+$ export NDAY=3

+Create an apikey file
+$ echo -n '<apikey>' > confg/config.txt

+Build into a container
 To build this please first ensure you've got docker installed on your local system

 Ensure you're in the root of this Git repo